 If you’re looking for more of a divey bar with inexpensive drinks, then Waldo’s Campus Tavern is a good choice, and walkable from the stadium as well.

 College baseball is generally not a huge draw in the Midwest.
 Western Michigan does what they can to attract fans to games with free admission and free parking, a very wise decision.
-Attending a game against an in-state team (as was the case during my recent visit vs. Michigan State) helps add to the atmosphere.
-Overall though I was impressed with the number of fans at the game.
-Many of whom were involved participants throughout.
-You likely will not have a goose bump induced experience, but you can be sure that you won't be sitting alone watching the game either.
+Attending a game against an in-state team helps add to the atmosphere.
+Overall though the turnout is impressive when compared to other MAC schools.
+Many of the fans are involved participants throughout.
+You likely will not have a goose bump induced experience, but you can be sure that you won’t be sitting alone watching the game either.

-Let's start with parking.
-It's free in one of the nearby lots.
+Parking is free in one of the nearby lots next to the baseball or softball field.
 Your best bet is to turn at the corner of Olivet and Stadium to find a spot.
-There's not a ton of available spaces so come a little early.
+There’s not a ton of available spaces so come a little early.
 Additional parking can be found near the ticket window gate for Waldo Stadium, but if you park here there will be some stairs to climb to get to the field, so keep that in mind.

 There is one bathroom for each gender at Robert J. Bobb Stadium.
-It is clean, but very small (2 stalls).
-There likely won't be enough of a crowd to cause you to wait in line, but if you do attend when the stadium is at capacity it could be a bit of a wait.
+It is clean, but very small (two stalls).
+There likely won’t be enough of a crowd to cause you to wait in line, but if you do attend when the stadium is at capacity there could be a bit of a wait.

 Getting around once you’re inside the stadium is easy enough.
 There is one main concourse above the seating area that allows you to walk from the dugout along third base to the right field foul pole.